charliecalvert/CloudNotes/Assignments/BashExpressScript.md

 echo -e "# $1\nby Charlie Calvert" >> README.md
 ```

 Use this script to create a project with a random name.
-For instance, you could:
+For instance, you could follow these steps to create a reusable script:

 - If a **~/bin** directory does not exist, you should create it: **mkdir ~/bin**
-- Save the new script as **CreateExpressProject** and put it in your **~/bin** directory
+- Save the new script as **MyExpressProjectCreator** and put it in your **~/bin** directory
-- Make it executable: **chmod +x ~/bin/CreateExpressProject**
+- Make it executable: **chmod +x ~/bin/MyExpressProjectCreator**
-- Invoke it from any place else in your home folder like this: **CreateExpressProject Week03-Test-LastName**
+- Invoke it from any place else in your home folder like this: **MyExpressProjectCreator Week03-Test-LastName**
 - Now navigate (cd) into **Week03-Test-LastName** and start the project: **npm start**

 This works because the **~/bin** folder is placed on your path by the default **.bashrc** script that ships with Ubuntu.
 We don't have to add the **bin** folder to the path, the **.bashrc** file does that for us automatically.

 **NOTE**: _A nice thing about Linux is that it will perform command completion for you for programs on your path.
-Thus you should be able to type something like **Cre** and then press to tab to have the system complete the command:_ *CreateExpressProject__.
+Thus you should be able to type something like **Cre** and then press to tab to have the system complete the command: *CreateExpressProject*_.

 ## Step Four: System Check {#system-check}